jlangch/venice/doc/readme/excel.md

 ## Reading Excel files

-The function `excel/open` opens an XLS or XLSX Excel file specified by:
+The function `excel/open` opens an XLS or XLSX Excel file for reading.

+The file is specified by:

 - a string file path: `"./sample.xlsx"`
 - a file: `(io/file "./sample.xlsx")`